 The question of “where are the best dog-friendly places to camp in [NZ region]?” comes up a lot, on many different pages, groups and forums.
 And it’s fair to say that the answers change over time, for many reasons… local bylaw changes, restrictions at different times of the year and general opinion!

 The safest bet is probably to use an app like Campermate, where you can apply a filter to find dog-friendly campsites across NZ.
-You may also find more general places to go (for walks or cafes) on an app like Paw Planet NZ (which also has a Facebook page).
+You may also find more general places to go (for walks or cafes) on an app like Dog Friendly New Zealand and Paw Planet NZ (which both have Facebook pages too).
 If you’re not already a member, there’s also the NZMCA.
-Virtually all the places that members can stay are dog-friendly!
-Which is pretty cool.
+Virtually all the places that members can stay are dog-friendly, which is pretty cool!
+Planning on a North Island roadie?
+Here’s some itinerary inspiration from guest blogger Laura’s trip with gorgeous pup, Bean!

-- close any blinds or curtains to keep the space cooler and block any outside distractions
+- lock the doors and close any blinds or curtains to keep the space cooler and block any outside distractions

-- leave a radio on to create some white noise and keep you dog calm
+- leave a radio on to create some white noise and keep your dog calm

 - ensure they have adequate water